PeterCamilleri/mysh/README.md

   expression.
 This allows the mysh command line to serve as a programming, debugging and super-calculator environment.
 * Expressions ending with a backslash character "\" are continued on the next line.
-The prompt changes to "mysh\" to indicate that this is going on.
+The prompt changes to end with a "\" character to indicate that this is going on.
 * The results are displayed using the pretty-print facility.
 * Auto-complete always places any file names in quotes so they can be used as string parameters.